johnwhitington/cpdf-source/cpdf.1.md

 **-process-struct-trees**

 : Maintain tagged PDF.
 The main file will keep its structure; the stamp will be marked as an artifact.

-See below for positioning commands.

 cpdf -combine-pages over.pdf under.pdf [-fast] [-prerotate] [-no-warn-rotate] [-process-struct-trees] [-underneath] [-stamp-scale-to-fit] -o out.pdf

-: a
+: Combine the pages of two PDFs, page 1 of the first with page 1 of the second and so on.

 **-prerotate**